Body

 To establish participation, students must log in to each course within the posted Schedule Adjustment Period and either submit an assignment or substantively interact with classmates and/or the professor.
 Failure to log in to course(s) and meet the substantive interaction requirement within the Schedule Adjustment Period (through the 12th class day or the equivalent during short terms) for each term as listed in the Bulletin may result in an administrative withdrawal (W) from the course(s).

 The University's Substantive Interaction participation requirements for the course overrule any course late-work policies for the schedule adjustment period.
-This is a minimum standard, and students should see the course syllabus for a specific policy.
+This is a minimum standard; students should refer to the course syllabus for specific details.
 See the current Undergraduate Bulletin for more information.

 Time Management Skills